intel/nauta/docs/installation-and-configuration/How_to_Build_Nauta/HBN.md

 `sudo usermod -aG docker [user]`

-Do this, if a user _has not_ been added previously.
+Do this, if a user _has not_ been added previously

 For more information, refer to the [Post-install Docker guide](https://docs.docker.com/install/linux/linux-postinstall).